AssemblyScript/assemblyscript/lib/rtrace/README.md

-# AssemblyScript Rtrace
+# ToilScript Rtrace

-A tiny utility to sanitize the AssemblyScript runtime.
+A tiny utility to sanitize the ToilScript runtime.
 Records allocations and frees performed by the runtime and emits an error if something is off.
 Also checks for leaks.

 Instructions
 ------------